 The state Certification Office processes applications for initial certification, certain add-ons, and all other services for non-employees.
-The district certification office processes renewals, certain add-ons, and name changes.
+The district certification office processes requests of initial FLDOE certificates (upon the issuance of clearance to work), renewals, certain add-ons, and name changes.
 The state Certification Office approves all coursework for certification purposes.
 Teachers must call the toll free number 1-800-445-6739 with the following information: the name of the institution; the course prefix, number and title; and the certification requirement they are attempting to satisfy by completing the course.
 This line is extremely busy during registration periods, so be sure to plan ahead.
-Also, you can e-mail the Florida Department of Education (FLDOE) at edcert@fldoe.org.
-Please include your name and social security number in your e-mail.
+Also, you can e-mail the Florida Department of Education (FLDOE) at education.certification@fldoe.org.

+Please include your name, certificate number, and your FLDOE number, if known, in your e-mail.